DrOverbuild/BootstrapHtmlHelpers/BootstrapHtmlHelpers/README.md

 * Each component is placed in a form group Div with Bootstrap class `mb-3`
 * Support for validation and error messages
 * Support for `DisplayAttribute`, including `Name`, `Prompt`, and `Description` (which is rendered below in a div element with the CSS class `form-text`).
+* Adds the CSS class `is-required` to `form-label` if the property for the expression is required.

 ## Example